 The Australian Government set up the National Redress Scheme to provide redress to people who have experienced institutional child sexual abuse.

-Relationships Australia South Australia has been funded to provide support to people contemplating or going through the National Redress Scheme.
+Relationships Australia SA has been funded to provide support to people contemplating or going through the National Redress Scheme.
 Additionally, we are also funded to provide support to people engaging with the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability.
 More information on that service here.

 Our service understands that your culture and language are important to you.
 Your privacy and safety will always be respected.